ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Reflector Height` is a float used to denote the height of the reflector portions of the assembly.
 `Reflector Smear` is a dictionary of strings and weight percents.
 This will create a smeared material where each string in the dictionary will create a material, whose weight fraction is the corresponding float.
+**Note:** If the sum of the fuel height, plenum height and two times the reflector height is greater than the assembly height, the assembly will be truncated; this may lead to geometry errors.
+**Note:** If the sum of the fuel height, plenum height and two times the reflector height is less than the assembly height, the excess height will be used to create two coolant regions above and below the assembly.
 Figure 2 shows an example fuel assembly with each axial section defined.
 Figure 3 shows the fuel region and all components which make up the region.